coderchrismills/coderchrismills.github.io/_posts/2022-10-11-intersection-testing-ui-demo.md

 title: "Intersection Testing UI Demo"
 date: 2022-10-11 21:00
 description: Implementing a small UI widget from a previous post
-tags: UI-UX, Game-Dev
+categories: Game-Development
 ---

 # Intersection Testing UI Demo

-In a [previous post](https://coderchrismills.com/articles/intersection-testing-demo/) on intersection testing I describe a UI widget that would always point to an element on a map.
+In a [previous post]({% link _posts/2022-07-31-intersection-testing-demo.md %}) on intersection testing I describe a UI widget that would always point to an element on a map.
 It was a long weekend for Pipeworks (Indigenous People's day here in the U.S.) so I decided to spend some time in Unreal and implement a rough version.
 Source is available on [Github](https://github.com/coderchrismills/CommonUIPlayground).

 ![Imaging showing map marker with points marked for intersection](/assets/images/intersection-testing-ui-demo/unreal-map-ui-marker.png)